CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab20.md

     The code should display the region of the speech service resource the application will use.
 A successful run indicates that the app has connected to your Azure AI Speech resource.

 ## Task 4: Add code to recognize speech

+In this task, you will create a SpeechRecognizer that transcribes speech from an audio file and returns the recognized text to the speaking clock logic.

 Now that you have a **SpeechConfig** for the speech service in your project's Azure AI Services resource, you can use the **Speech-to-text** API to recognize speech and transcribe it to text.